 Profit is one of the aim of any business, no matter how much value they offer or what they represent.

-A business may have other goals but if they do not make profit in the business then they will have to end the business.
 Insurance companies are not an exception to that.
 The question how does insurance companies make money is what I will be answering in this article.

 Several people have pondered and pinned on this; if they make money or not.
 Why won’t a business earn profit?
 Why won’t an insurance company have a favorable way of generating profits.
-The risk surrounding the profit is another great concern to so many.

 What Is Insurance?